retroFlecters/retroflect-client-web/README.md

 so that I can tell who I'm logged in as.

 Case: authenticated user signs out
-[] I want to be redirected to /index,
+[] I want to be redirected to /index route,
 so that I can login again or as another user.